japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateManager.md

 *State schema*

-NOTE: <<spark-sql-streaming-StateStoreOps.adoc#mapPartitionsWithStateStore, It looks like>> (in <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#stateManager, StateManager>> of the <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#, FlatMapGroupsWithStateExec>> physical operator) `stateSchema` is used for the schema of state value objects (not state keys as they are described by the grouping attributes instead).
+NOTE: <<spark-sql-streaming-StateStoreOps.adoc#mapPartitionsWithStateStore, It looks like>> (in <<FlatMapGroupsWithStateExec.md#stateManager, StateManager>> of the [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator) `stateSchema` is used for the schema of state value objects (not state keys as they are described by the grouping attributes instead).

 Used when:

-* `FlatMapGroupsWithStateExec` physical operator is requested to <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#doExecute, execute and generate a recipe for a distributed computation (as an RDD[InternalRow])>>
+* [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator is executed

 * `StateManagerImplBase` is requested for the <<spark-sql-streaming-StateManagerImplBase.adoc#stateDeserializerFunc, stateDeserializerFunc>>